Click here to learn about local plastic surgeons

 The latissimus dorsi muscle flap procedure removes a large muscle in the back, along with skin and underlying fatty tissue.
 The surgeon uses these tissues to reconstruct the breast.
 Including fatty tissue helps create a more natural-looking breast, but the flap itself is usually only about one inch thick, so an implant is also required.

-These tissue flap operations require two surgical sites and thus scars where the tissue was taken and on the reconstructed breast.
-Tissue flap breast reconstruction procedures usually cannot be offered to women with diabetes, connective tissue disease or vascular disease, or to smokers, because blood vessels are involved, and these can all damage blood vessels.
+These tissue flap operations require two surgical sites, resulting in scars where the tissue was taken and on the reconstructed breast.
+Tissue flap breast reconstruction procedures usually cannot be offered to women who smoke or have diabetes, connective tissue disease or vascular disease, because blood vessels are involved, and these conditions can all damage blood vessels.

 A newer type of flap procedure, the deep inferior epigastric artery perforator (DIEP) flap, uses fat and skin from the same area as the TRAM flap, but does not use the muscle to form the breast mound.
 This procedure results in a tightening of the lower abdomen, essentially a "tummy tuck."
 The procedure is done as a "free" flap, which means the donor tissue is completely removed and then reattached.